RT-1848/CurrencyConverter/README.md

   <li><strong>HTML</strong></li>
 </ul>

+## API
+This project utilizes the <a target="_blank" href="https://frankfurter.dev/">Frankfurter API</a> for acquiring and converting different types of currencies.

 ## ❓ Why

 This project was created to gain a learning experience and practice working with frontend frameworks and tools like React, Vite, and Tailwind CSS.